covagashi/LazyScriptingEplan/README.md

 ## 🚀 Getting Started

-As this project is still under development.
+This project is still under development.
 Currently collecting the best data.